Ek Thi Daayan: Plot

-Bejoy Charan Mathur, simply known as Bobo, is India's top magician.
-But unknown to everyone, his life is falling apart.
-Hallucinations about his dead little sister Misha threaten his sanity.
-He is drawn to his old vacant family apartment, where he one day opens the lid of a treasure chest, only to see a vision of Misha dead inside.
-He finally seeks psychiatric help in the form of the odd Dr. Palit, who puts him under regression hypnosis to go back to the past, when Bobo was 11 and Misha 6.
+Bejoy "Bobo" Charan Mathur is India's top magician, but, unknown to everyone, his life is falling apart.
+Hallucinations about his dead little sister, Misha, threaten his sanity.
+One day, he gets drawn to his old and vacant family apartment, where he opens the lid of a treasure chest, only to see a vision of Misha dead inside.
+He finally seeks psychiatric help from the odd Dr. Palit, who puts him under regression hypnosis to go back to the past, when Bobo was 11 and Misha was 6.

-A terrifying childhood story surfaces: Bobo and Misha live with their single father in the apartment.
-Bobo reads a book about witchcraft, from which he discovers the number 666 and uses it to travel on the elevator to an unlisted floor at the bottom of the building, which he tells Misha to be the entrance to hell.
+It is revealed that Bobo and Misha lived with their single father in their apartment.
+One day, Bobo reads a book about witchcraft, where he discovers the number 666 and uses it to travel on the elevator to an unlisted floor at the bottom of the building, which he tells Misha is the entrance to hell.
 According to Bobo, each building has its own hell, where the "bad people" of the building are consigned for eternity once they are dead.
-A woman named Diana moves in and Bobo is convinced that she is a witch (daayan) and surfaced following his and Misha's trip on the elevator.
+One day, a woman named Diana moves into their building, and Bobo is convinced that she is a daayan who surfaced following his and Misha's trip on the elevator.

 Diana charms Bobo's father and marries him.
-Bobo learns that the source of the power of a witch is her plait.
-On Diana's birthday, during the night of the red moon, she sacrifices Misha in order to restore her dark powers.
-Bobo and his father discover Misha dead inside the trunk and a now-undisguised Diana hovering over her body.
+Bobo then learns that a daayan's source of power is her plait.
+On Diana's birthday, during the night of the red moon, she sacrifices Misha to restore her dark powers.
+Bobo and his father discover Misha's corpse inside the trunk and a now-undisguised Diana hovering over her body.
 Diana kills Bobo's father with her ear-piercing screams.
 As she performs the rest of her ritual, the distraught Bobo finds his father's dagger and cuts off Diana's plait, destroying her source of power.
-Diana begins to crumble into dust, but says that she will return for Bobo.
+Diana begins to crumble into dust, but she tells him that she will return.